Visiting a National Park? Try a National Wildlife Refuge, Too

 A national wildlife refuge is typically a contiguous area of land and water managed by the U.S. Fish and Wildlife Service for the conservation and, where appropriate, restoration of fish, wildlife and plant resources and their habitats for the benefit of present and future generations of Americans.

 This story highlights several refuges worth a stop if you’re at neighboring national parks.
-As you consider the National Wildlife Refuge System-National Park Service pairings below, please remember three things:
+As you consider the National Wildlife Refuge System-National Park Service pairs below, please remember three things:

-• Because national wildlife refuges exist primarily for wildlife, visitors must tread softly.
+- Because national wildlife refuges exist primarily to conserve wildlife, visitors must tread softly.
 For instance, camping is not allowed at most refuges in the lower 48 states, but walking on pleasant trails almost always is.

-• Dawn and dusk are the best times of day at most refuges to see wildlife.
+- Dawn and dusk are the best times of day to see wildlife at most wildlife refuges.

-• Time of year will influence what you see because birds, fish and other wildlife move and behave seasonally.
-Spring and fall migration periods are particularly good times to see birds at refuges.
+- Time of year will influence what you see because birds, fish and other wildlife move and behave seasonally.
+Spring and fall migration periods are particularly good times to see birds at wildlife refuges.

 San Luis National Wildlife Refuge is 115 miles west of Yosemite National Park.
-At the refuge, you might see – or hear – male tule elk bugling during the annual rut from late July through September.
+If you visit the refuge between late July and late September, you might see – or hear – male tule elk bugling during the annual rut.
 An auto tour route and eight nature trails offer a chance to see elk, black-tailed deer, coyotes, river otters, rabbits, raptors, shorebirds, wading birds and songbirds.

 Tip from San Luis Refuge outdoor recreation planner Jack Sparks: “To beat the heat, wildlife is most active around dawn and dusk, which is when visitors can most likely observe them.”